 Usher syndrome is the most common genetic cause of combined deafness and blindness.
-More than 400,000 people are affected by this disorder worldwide.
+More than 400,000 people are affected by this worldwide.
 There is currently no cure for Usher syndrome, but there is a growing USH community.

 The mission of the Usher Syndrome Coalition is to raise awareness and accelerate research while providing information and support to individuals and families affected by Usher syndrome.
 We strive to be the most comprehensive resource for the Usher syndrome community, bridging the gap between researchers and families.
 Learn more and get involved.

-Please join our Hearts on Hand outreach campaign to inform, reach out and provide virtual support to our USH Family.
+Please join our Hearts on Hand outreach campaign to inform, reach out and provide virtual support to our USH Family during this difficult time.

 Powered by Firespring